 If you’re a marketer and any of the following applies to you when producing marketing campaigns, you might just fall into the category of “marketers who know they could do better”:

 Ultimately, marketing should be about finding new ways to give your brand the edge and that requires innovation and risk taking.

 In order to succeed, your best practices need to consistently be reevaluated.
-Stephen Cassin, Sales Director at Engage introduced the following ten themes for digital success in 2016:
+Stephen Cassin, Managing Director at Engage introduced the following ten themes for digital success in 2016:

 Starting with your audience means finding the best way to give them value.
 Niall Carlin from Double Jump studios reckons that if you don’t include video in your marketing mix.
 You’re doing something wrong:

 Dropbox went from 0 to 100 million users in just five years using a single video and no advertising budget.
 The more people who understood how Dropbox worked, the more people signed-up.

 Dollar shave club currently have over 22 million views of a video on Youtube that saw them sky rocket to over 1000 orders per day.

 People love to listen and share - they have favourite content creators and are short on time.
 Video is incredibly easy to share.

 1) Stop selling - Giving customers value through information, explanation, humour or intrigue will be far more engaging and persuasive than talking about yourself.